luise/ray/README.md

 3. SSH into a container with `kelda ssh worker` for instance, and run one of the [examples](https://ray.readthedocs.io/en/latest/install-on-docker.html#hyperparameter-optimization) listed in the Ray docs (but skip the first part about booting the container).

+    Make sure to run the job on the entire cluster by adding the `--redis-address=head:63` flag (e.g. `python /ray/examples/rl_pong/driver.py --redis-address=head:63`).
+If this flag isn't supplied, the job will just run on `localhost` and not take advantage of the other nodes in the cluster.

 2. To run your own workload, create [a customized Dockerfile](http://ray.readthedocs.io/en/master/using-ray-and-docker-on-a-cluster.html#creating-a-customized-dockerfile) and call the `rayCluster.setImage(<image>)` function in `rayExample.js` to use this image in your cluster.